signon-project/wp4-text2gloss/README.md

 optionally the video URLs.

 Run the following script.
 Specify the dictionary input file, and use the `-l` flag to indicate which sign language the dictionary describes.
-Note that the input format can also be a TSV file for VGT.
+Note that the input format can also be a TSV file (e.g. for VGT).

 ```shell
 reformat-dictionary .\data\ngt-dictionary.csv -l ngt
 ```

-### 2. Pre-process the VGT dictionary

-The VGT dictionary contains glosses with a lot of information per gloss.
-For this repository especially the possible Dutch "translations" and the videos.

-#### 2.0.
-(Optional -- paid) Add OpenAI GPT-x translations
+#### 2. (Optional -- paid) Add OpenAI GPT-x translations

 An optional first step is to add English translations for each gloss.
 Using the OpenAI API allows us to be descriptive in our prompt.
 Rather than just translating the individual words of the explanation column (e.g. 'nl'), we can prompt